La Union: Topography

 La Union’s topography is predominantly hilly, gradually rising eastward from its coastal plains.
 The province’s physiography can be classified into four primary surface configurations: coastal plains, coastal hills, broad interior valleys, and mountain ridges with narrow valleys.
 These landforms have been shaped by coral alluvium (sand and clay) deposited by flowing water.

-The coastal plains of La Union are narrowest near Damortis and Santo Tomas, and widest near Balaoan, extending up to 15 kilometers inland.
+The coastal plains of La Union are narrowest near Damortis and Santo Tomas, and widest near Balaoan, extending up to 15 km inland.
 Along the South China Sea, the coastal plains transition sharply to steep ranges, with elevated areas in Santo Tomas, Agoo, Bauang, and Balaoan, and gentler slopes in Bacnotan, San Fernando, and San Juan.

 These towns also features mangrove swamps, and the soils in this area are sandy and saline, particularly in southern San Fernando and surrounding areas.
-Coastal hills in La Union rarely exceed 300 meters in elevation, merging with the Cordillera mountain ranges to form narrow valleys.
+Coastal hills in La Union rarely exceed 300 km in elevation, merging with the Cordillera mountain ranges to form narrow valleys.
 The soils in these areas are primarily heavy loam and clay, which are common in Agoo, Aringay, Santo Tomas, and Rosario, while northern San Fernando is characterized by gravelly, eroded loam.